Tom-Forsyth/LCPMotionPlanner/README.md

 ```bash
 sudo apt-get install libxxf86vm-dev libgl1-mesa-dev libglu1-mesa-dev gcc-multilib g++-multilib freeglut3-dev lib32z1
 ```

+## Build Configurations
+PhysX ships with four build configurations.
+Prefer to use the debug or release mode as they are most stable with LCPMotionPlanner.
+"debug": Full debug build of PhysX + LCPMotionPlanner with checks and visualization.
+"checked": Release build of PhysX with checks and visualization + release build of LCPMotionPlanner with debugging.
+"profile": Release build of PhysX without chceks but still with visualization + release build of LCPMotionPlanner with debugging.
+"release": Full release build of PhysX + LCPMotionPlanner with no visualization or debugging.

 ## Build Instructions
 Clone the repository and setup submodules.